MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/background-information/does-microsoft-365-developer-proxy-upload-any-data-to-microsoft.md

 ---
-title: Does Microsoft 365 Developer Proxy upload any data to microsoft
+title: Does Microsoft 365 Developer Proxy upload any data to Microsoft
-description: Does Microsoft 365 Developer Proxy upload any data to microsoft
+description: Does Microsoft 365 Developer Proxy upload any data to Microsoft
 author: garrytrinder
 ms.author: garrytrinder
 ms.contributors: garrytrinder